 21. Growing Zucchini

-Most gourd and pumpkin varieties grow best in the hot summer season, including zucchini, so make this addition to your summer garden and you’ll never regret it.
+A lot of gourd, squash, and pumpkin varieties grow best in the hot weather, including zucchinis.
+Make this addition to your summer garden and you’ll never regret it.

 Watch this video about vegetable gardening.